 The Best IRL Streaming Setup for Beginners in 2026

-The biggest mistake new IRL streamers make is spending hundreds on gear before they have even gone live once.
-Start with the minimum viable setup, learn what you actually need, then upgrade based on real experience.
+The biggest mistake new IRL streamers make is spending hundreds on gear before they have gone live once.
+Start with the minimum, learn what you actually need, then upgrade based on real experience.

-You already have this. iPhone or Android — both work great.
+You already have this. iPhone or Android — both work.
 Newer is better for camera quality, but a two or three year old flagship is more than capable.

-IRLHost is a relay — it stabilises your mobile connection and delivers a clean SRT stream that your OBS at home receives and sends to Twitch or Kick.
-You need a PC running OBS (or Streamlabs/vMix) to complete the chain: Phone → IRLHost relay → OBS → Twitch/Kick.
+IRLHost is a relay — it gives your phone a bonding endpoint and a public address that your OBS at home pulls from.
+OBS then sends the stream to Twitch or Kick.
+The chain is: Phone → IRLHost relay → OBS → Twitch/Kick.

 Non-negotiable.
 Streaming drains your phone battery in 40–60 minutes.
 Get a power bank with at least 10,000 mAh.